A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Most Americans become eligible for Medicare enrollment when they turn 65.
 But Medicare eligibility is also triggered for younger people if they’re disabled and have been receiving disability benefits for 24 months (people with ALS or end-stage renal disease do not have to wait 24 months for their Medicare coverage to begin).

-In Nevada, about 10% of Medicare beneficiaries (roughly 57,000 people) are younger than 65 and eligible for Medicare due to a disability rather than age.
-Nationwide, less than 12% of all Medicare beneficiaries — about 7.7 million people — are eligible due to disability.
+In Nevada, about 9% of Medicare beneficiaries (roughly 53,000 people) are younger than 65 and eligible for Medicare due to a disability rather than age.1 Nationwide, about 11% of all Medicare beneficiaries — roughly 7.1 million people — are eligible due to disability.5

 background-image image-desktop image-mobile